autonomys/paper/README.md

 The initial focus of the platform will be a key-value store (SSDB) powered by spare mobile devices and accessible from the browser.
 Over time, the scope of all three pillars may be expanded.
 The intended goals for host device implementations and client side accessibility have already been outlined, and are obtainable in the near term given the portability of javascript.
 In time, the client SDK would also be expanded beyond javascript to work natively in many different language and within popular frameworks.
 The functionality of the reference app would also be expanded as new primitives and services are added to the the underlying protocol.
 This raises a more interesting question of how the core protocol could be extended beyond a simple key-value store.

 Initially, SSDB could be abstracted out into a file system (SSFS), by chunking large files across multiple records and keeping an index record.
 An SSDB record could also be used to store application code, which could be remotely executed on a host device, yielding something between a smart contract and a serverless function (S3C).
 Once subspace includes the key primitives of a database, file system, and compute platform we can begin to build more interesting services on top of it.
 These might include: a global authentication system, using a public-private key pair (SS-Auth); a content delivery network for hosting static assets (SS-CDN); a package manager for software libraries (SS-NPM); a decentralized domain name service (SS-DNS); or even a permanent, immutable storage platform for any blockchain (SS-DLT).
-In the end we have something like a decentralized version of Amazon Web Services.
+This might lead to something like a decentralized version of Amazon Web Services.

 ## References